dimsmol/life_info/sport_activities/snowboarding/equipment_checklist.md

 ## notes

 - buy board first
-	- twin is good for starter
+	- twin is good for beginning
 	- banana is a matter of taste
 	- size must be between chin and nose (for more see [article](http://snowfaq.nm.ru/#q1p13))
 - cover must be a little bit greater than board